codenamephp/platform.di/README.md

 #### ClassNamesInArray

-This collection collects the class names of depdencies in an array and checks the dependencies against them.
-If the [iDependsOn](#idependson) interface is not added to the provider, the class name of the provider is added automaticly, so if your provider only covers it's own depdendency, you don't need to implement the interface.
+This collection collects the class names of dependencies in an array and checks the dependencies against them.
+If the [iDependsOn](#idependson) interface is not added to the provider, the class name of the provider is added automatically, so if your provider only covers it's own dependency, you don't need to implement the interface.

 This is a very simple check so it's also easy to debug.
 The dependencies are checked every time you add a dependency so it will fail early if something is